Roberto0611/time-calculator/README.md

 # Time Calculator

-This is the boilerplate for the Time Calculator project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/time-calculator
+This is the first project for the "Scientific Computing with Python" certification.

+Made by: Roberto Ochoa cuevas.

+you can find all instructions at: https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/time-calculator